aapetsi/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is a piece of text that allows for users to be authenticated and also to be able to access protected parts of our websites

 - [ ] What steps can you take in your web apps to keep your data secure?

+* By using HTTPS
+* Validating on both server side and on the front end as well

 - [ ] Describe how web servers work.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+* POST - C
+* GET - R
+* PUT - U
+* DELETE - D

 ## Project Set Up